EndPointCorp/end-point-blog/2015/12/31/postgres-checksum-performance-impact.html.md

 into shared buffers.
 All in all, a worthy trade-off.
 If you want some precise performance impact figures, you will need to do A/B testing with your database and application.

 To sum this page up (ha!), enable those checksums!
 It’s worth the one-time cost of not being able to use pg_upgrade, and the ongoing cost of a little more CPU.
-Don’t wait for your corruption to get so bad the system catalogs start getting confused—​ find out the moment a bit gets flipped.
+Don’t wait for your corruption to get so bad the system catalogs start getting confused—​find out the moment a bit gets flipped.